RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #511

+Trained the model with more intents, testing how much I can push the model and how long it takes to train from scratch.

 ## #510

 I added in a threshold system for the NLP so that way if it isn't confident